VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

   initially in the Created state.
 An Order is in the ReservationsMade state when the system has reserved some of the Seats requested by the Registrant (one or more Order Items are in the Reserved state).
-An Order is in the confirmed state when the Registrant has successfully paid for the Order Items in the Reserved state.
+An Order is in the Confirmed state when the Registrant has successfully paid for the Order Items in the Reserved state.
 An Order is in the Rejected state if the system cannot reserve any of the Seats requested by the Registrant (all the Order Items are in the Rejected state) or